robertorcosta/azure-docs.pt-br/articles/governance/blueprints/samples/cis-azure-1.1.0/control-mapping.md

 Este blueprint atribui definições do [Azure Policy](../../../policy/overview.md) que ajudam você a garantir que os aplicativos Web estejam usando a última versão do Java.

 - Garantir que a 'versão do Java' seja a última, se usada como parte do aplicativo de API
-- Garantir que a 'versão do Java' seja a última, se usada como parte do aplicativo de funções
+- Garantir que a "versão do Java" seja a mais recente, se usada como parte do aplicativo de funções
 - Garantir que a 'versão do Java' seja a última, se usada como parte do aplicativo Web

 ## <a name="910-ensure-that-http-version-is-the-latest-if-used-to-run-the-web-app"></a>9.10 Garantir que a 'versão do HTTP' seja a última, se usada para executar o aplicativo Web